ModuleArt/qpv-plugins/README.md

-# qpv-blur
+# QPV Plugins
-Blur region plugin for Quick Picture Viewer
+Set of preinstalled plugins for <a href="https://github.com/ModuleArt/quick-picture-viewer">Quick Picture Viewer</a>